Rupert D'Oyly Carte: Revitalising the D'Oyly Carte Opera Company

 The possibilities of the gramophone appealed to Carte.
-After the First World War he supervised a series of complete recordings of the scores of the operas on the HMV label, beginning with The Mikado in 1918.
-The first nine HMV sets, made between 1918 and 1925, were recorded by the early acoustic process.
+After the First World War he supervised a series of complete recordings of the scores of the operas on the His Master's Voice label, beginning with The Mikado in 1918.
+The first nine His Master's Voice sets, made between 1918 and 1925, were recorded by the early acoustic process.
 At first, guest singers were chosen who were known for their ability to record well in this technology.
 Later in this series, more of the regular members of the company were featured.
 With the introduction of electrical recording and its greatly improved recording process and sound, a new round of recordings began in 1927.
 For the electrical series, Carte's own singers were mostly used.
 Carte also recognised the potential of radio and worked with the BBC to relay live broadcasts of D'Oyly Carte productions.
 A 1926 relay of part of a Savoy Theatre performance of The Mikado was heard by up to eight million people.
 The London Evening Standard noted that this was "probably the largest audience that has ever heard anything at one time in the history of the world."
 Under Carte, the company continued to make broadcasts during the interwar years.
 In 1932, The Yeomen of the Guard became the first Gilbert and Sullivan opera to be broadcast in its entirety.